 Be present on LinkedIn.
 Build a habit of posting information of interest; like, comment or share the posts of your connections; and always research new connections.

 Is the first connection you make on LinkedIn going to land you a job before you graduate?
 No, probably not.
 But it will help build your name and reputation, expose you to industry and company insiders, and help you explore what and where you want to be after college.

 Remember, a strong network of alumni are already on LinkedIn ready to connect, but you need to put yourself out there if you want that network to go to work for you.

 P.S.
-Don't forget to visit the university Office of Career Services for assistance planning for your career after college and check out Professor McCorkle's social media tips for near and recent graduates.
+Don't forget to visit the university Office of Center for Career Readiness for assistance planning for your career after college and check out Professor McCorkle's social media tips for near and recent graduates.